inktrap/studyriffic/README.md

 # Valentin Todo

- - configure studies
+ - check that PATTERNS in checks are replaced correctly
-     - include attention checks: 2 (short studies) 3 (longer studies)
+ - include nondeceptive simple checks in studies: 2 (short studies) 3 (longer studies)

-     - Z: change consent form to mention attention checks and that the study will be aborted
+ - change consent form
-     - Z: are the attention checks alright? or are they too “deceptive/confusing”?
+ - create one hughe results table
-     - Z: should we increase the number of tasks per study by the number of attention checks that we added?
+ - increase number of tasks to N + number of checks

 ### documentation: